Exploring Iterative Controllable Summarization with Large Language Models: Attribute Measurement and Evaluation Framework for LLM Controllability

 We revisit attribute measurement to quantify key attributes for controllable summarization: \textit{extractiveness}, \textit{length}, \textit{topic}, and \textit{speaker}.
-Table \ref{tab: evaluation_survey} summarizes how previous controllable summarization studies have measured each attribute.
-However, the measurements for certain attributes have not yet been clearly defined.
-Thus, we outline our newly defined approach for attribute measurements below.
+We observe that the measurements for certain attributes have not yet been clearly defined, leading to unclear criteria for evaluating controllability.
+Therefore, we outline our newly defined approach for attribute measurements below.

-\paragraph{Extractiveness} quantifies the degree of lexical overlap between a summary and its source document.
-Highly extractive summary is required when users need to retain the original context, such as in legal documents, whereas paraphrasing is preferred in general cases.
-To measure the \textit{extractiveness}, MACSum \cite{zhang-etal-2023-macsum} employs the average precision scores of ROUGE-2 and ROUGE-3.
-HYDRASUM \cite{goyal-etal-2022-hydrasum} calculates the proportion of words in the summary that appear in the source document as well as the average length of copied contiguous spans in the summary.
-Following the definition of \textit{extractiveness}, we measure this attribute as the proportion of words in the summary directly reused from the source text.
+\paragraph{Extractiveness} quantifies the degree of lexical overlap between a summary and its source document. a highly extractive summary is preferred when users need to retain the original context, such as in legal documents, whereas paraphrasing is often favored in general cases.
+Following the definition of \textit{extractiveness}, we measure the attribute as the proportion of words in the summary directly reused from the source text.

-\paragraph{Length} refers to the number of words or sentences in the summary or the ratio of the summary's length to the original text.
+\paragraph{Length} refers to the number of words or sentences in the summary or the ratio of the summary's length to that of the original text.
 By controlling the length, the amount of information in the summary can be adjusted according to user preferences.
-Prompts suggested by earlier works specify a fixed number of sentences, e.g., "3 sentences," but this approach fails to account for variations in sentence length and does not accurately reflect the summary's actual length \cite{goyal2023news,liu-etal-2024-benchmarking, yuan2024followinglengthconstraintsinstructions}.
-As the summary length may vary depending on the source document, we use the length ratio instead of absolute length.
+Prompts used in earlier work often specify a fixed number of sentences (e.g., "3 sentences"), but this approach fails to account for variations in sentence length and does not accurately reflect the summary's actual length \cite{goyal2023news, liu-etal-2024-benchmarking, yuan2024followinglengthconstraintsinstructions}.
+Since summary length may vary with document complexity~\cite{ryu-etal-2024-multi} and the original dataset~\cite{zhang-etal-2023-macsum} annotates length based on ratios, we use the length ratio rather than absolute length in our experiments.
+Further, prior studies~\cite{he-etal-2022-ctrlsum, zhang-etal-2023-macsum} evaluated length controllability by grouping outputs into discrete buckets and measuring differences across buckets.
+However, this approach overlooks variations within each bucket.
+Thus, we directly compare the generated summary length with the requested target length.